 The city will be making major road improvements to Issaquah-Fall City Road and Issaquah-Pine Lake Road.
 It will take time to plan, design and construct these improvements, but the changes will improve traffic flow.

 Preliminary evaluations indicate that the majority of the trees will remain in place.
-Although the design process has not yet begun, the part of Issaquah-Fall City Road where this is a concern will likely require only a three-lane corridor – one lane in each direction plus a turn lane or median strip.
-The required width for these improvements should have very limited impact on the existing trees
+Although the design process has not yet begun, the part of Issaquah-Fall City Road where this is a concern will likely require only a three-lane corridor.
+A three-lane corridor is one lane in each direction plus a turn lane or median strip.
+The required width for these improvements should have very limited impact on the existing trees.

-There is no exact timeline at this point due to a number of variables, but the city recognizes that these are high-priority items.
+There is no exact timeline at this point due to a number of variables.
+However, the city recognizes that these are high-priority items.

 Over time, the city will bring Klahanie-area streets up to the same standards that exist in Sammamish.
 That means resurfacing, and more preventative maintenance and patching.